 Creighton has three libraries on campus: Reinert- Alumni Library located at the heart of campus, the Health Sciences Library located on the west side of campus, and the Law Library located on the east side of campus.
 Reinert Library is the primary library utilized by most CPS students; however, all three libraries are linked online via the CUlibrary portal where you can search for materials in all three libraries at once.

-Contact DoIt (Creighton’s division of information technology) for all kinds of technical help including email and Blue accounts.
+Contact Information Technology and Library Services for all kinds of technical help including email and Blue accounts.

 - Service Desk (M-F 9AM – 5PM CST) 402.280.1111 or 800.329.1011